failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 - The result contains a glitch, for example: two conflicting results are shown instead of one.

-## Explanation and abuse
+## Explanation and correctness
 Comply or explain can be extremely powerful.
 With this power also comes responsibility.
-There are several tools that prevent abuse.
-Some of them are:
+There are several tools that make sure correct information is displayed.
+Some of these are:

 ### Transparency
 An explanation can applied to any issue, even high risk issues.
 Explaining something does not make the finding go away.
 Instead the finding is shown accompanied by the explanation.
-This is done because a third-party scan will still see your service as insecure: the third party can now correlate their can result with your explanation.
+This is done because a third-party scan will still see the service as insecure: the third party can now correlate their can result with your explanation.

 Here is an example of a high-risk issue that has been explained.
 Note that the high-risk has a strike through but is still present.

 ![Example explanation by Groningen](comply_or_explain/example_explain_groningen.png)

-### Known common incorrect explanations
+### Preventing known common incorrect explanations
 Not everyone is a tech or security wizard.
 This leads to some explanations being given that do not make sense from a security and usually the operational perspective.
 The following are two examples of explanations which will be ignored: